What Services Does SafetyNet Wireless Offer

 - Government assistance program document

-- Individual Taxpayer Identification Number (ITIN) document (it does not need to include the date of birth)
+- Individual Taxpayer Identification Number (ITIN) document (excluding the date of birth)

-- Note: Emancipated minors must also prove their emancipated minor status by providing a court document, a certificate of emancipation, or another official document.
+- Emancipated minors must additionally validate their status through a court document, certificate of emancipation, or another official document.

-To prove your address, you must provide an official document that contains your official first and last name and your physical address.
+Confirming Address: To validate your address, an official document with your first and last name and physical address is required.
 Acceptable documents include:

 - A valid government, state, or Tribal ID